Giving notice of intention

 If you don't have the correct visa, it may be harder to enter the country when you arrive in the UK for the ceremony.

-Further details can be found at GOV.UK.
+Further details can be found at GOV.UK

 4. Required documents

-You must attend in person and bring supporting documents with you.
-All documents must be valid originals.
-Expired documents or photocopies are not accepted.
 You are responsible for supplying the correct documents at the appointment and ensuring that you have allowed enough time to fulfil all of the requirements.

 Information and documents that must be provided at your notice appointment: